Skip to content

 Presently, when the game is running, the fruits do not appear.
 This is because there is no code that currently changes the fruit variable from the value None.
 What we want is for a fruit to appear every five second and be displayed for 3 seconds.
 This should make it challenging for Muncher to get the fruit whilst also avoiding the ghosts.
 To achieve this we are going to use the clock.schedule() method that we used earlier.
 The method clock.schedule() is used to schedule a function to be called a number of seconds in the future.
 We will schedule a call pick a random fruit from the list to show and then schedule another different call to hide that fruit.

-Add the following code before the draw() function:
+Add the following code before the call to pgzrun.go():

 def show_fruit():